totev/ts-mocked-remote-api/README.md

 # ts-mocked-deps
-## Inline remote API mocking with Typescript and Webpack
+## Code based remote API mocking with Typescript and Webpack
 ![Node.js CI](https://github.com/totev/ts-mocked-deps/workflows/Node.js%20CI/badge.svg)

 Remember how you have to setup a whole bunch of infrastructure locally just to be able to independently work on the frontend part of your Jamstack project?
 If you're tired of doing so, maybe this short write up on how to replace the infrastructure with code based dependency mocks is just up your alley.

-## The idea gist
+## In a nutshell

 The basic idea is to have inline code mocks of remote services which will be compiled while running your project locally but will not be bundled with your production code.